 IT Services ensures a customer-focused approach and uses the latest in technologies to deliver the services you need to study, work, and undertake research wherever you happen to be, on or off campus.

-Note: Once you've activated your IT account, you can learn more about how to use the services available by visiting our information for current students and staff on IT Services intranet site.
+Note: Once you've activated your IT account you can learn more about how to use the services available by visiting our information for current students and staff on the IT Services intranet site.

 Computers and laptops

 Whether you want to work on your assignment, catch up on your email, or just want to do some general studying, we have almost 400 computers spread across various 'cluster' rooms around our campus.
 Many of these rooms are open 24/7 throughout the year, except for some public holidays.